iizukanao/bitter/README.md

     $ cd blogdir
     $ bitter setup

 Then start the server.
+Specify listen port with environment variable PORT.

     $ PORT=1341 bitter server

-On the client side, clone notes.git:
+On the client side, clone blogdir/notes.git.

     $ git clone user@host:blogdir/notes.git

 ### To post an entry

-In the cloned repository on the client side:
+In the cloned repository on the local machine, write an article in Markdown, then save it as `year/month/date-slug.md`.
+Do `git push` to publish it.

     $ mkdir -p 2013/05
     $ echo "# Test\n\nHello World" > 2013/05/27-test.md